paritytech-stg/test/README.md

 # Test

-This repository is used to experiment with GitHub actions
+This repository is used to experiment with GitHub actions.